Fabdoc27/array_sorting/README.md

 **Binary Search**: The code employs binary search, a divide-and-conquer search algorithm, to efficiently locate the target element within the sorted array.
-Implementation

-The code includes a function named search that takes the sorted array numbers and the target integer target as input.
-Here's a breakdown of its functionality:
+**Implementation**: The code includes a function named search that takes the sorted array numbers and the target integer target as input.
+Here's a breakdown of its functionality

 - Optional Sorting: The function can optionally sort the array using the sort() function.